chenasraf/simple-scaffold/MIGRATION.md

-# Migrating from 0.x to 1.0
+# Migrating from 0.x to 1.x

 In Simple Scaffold v1.0, the entire codebase was overhauled, yet usage remains mostly the same between versions.
 With these notable exceptions:

 - Some of the argument names have changed
 - Template syntax has been improved
 - The command to run Scaffold has been simplified from `new SimpleScaffold(opts).run()` to `SimpleScaffold(opts)`, which now returns a promise that you can await to know when the process has been completed.

 ## Argument changes

 - `locals` has been renamed to `data`.
 The appropriate command line args have been updated as well to `--data` | `-d`.
+- Additional options have been added to both CLI and Node interfaces.
+See the [readme](/README.md) for more information.

 ## Template syntax changes